-Nevertheless – Swanage, Canford Heath and Weymouth were the main places of residence for the American 1st Infantry Division – from November 1943 – where they were continuing with yet further training in South Dorset for the specific purpose – of preparing for the greatest invasion in the history of the world – that was to be the beginning of what was called ‘ The Second Front ‘ – which – if the invasion was successful – was expected to bring about end of World War II in Europe.
+The areas of Swanage, Dorchester, Weymouth etc. were some of the main places of residence for the US First Infantry Division – arriving from January 1942 to November 1943 – where they were continuing with yet further training in Dorset for the specific purpose – of preparing for the greatest invasion in the history of the world – that was to be the beginning of what was called ‘ The Second Front ‘ – which – if the invasion was successful – was expected to bring about, along with the Eastern Front ~ end of World War II in Europe.

-On that day – the first day of the invasion – D-Day – Tuesday, June 6, 1944 – over 156,000 troops – mainly comprised of US, UK and Canadian troops – successfully landed along a very wide area of the beaches of Normandy – Northern France.
-They were accompanied as it were – by approximately 7000 ships of all types – and proceeded by 14,000 aircraft flights (those numbers arrived at from some aircraft making two runs at the Normandy coast).
-Some of these figures are debated but these figures are arrived at by some historians – and generally within relatively similar parameters agreed by all.
+On that day ~ the first day of the invasion ~ D-Day ~ Tuesday, June 6, 1944 ~ over 156,000 troops – mainly comprised of US, UK and Canadian troops – successfully landed along a 50 mile wide area of the beaches of Normandy ~ Northern France.
+They were accompanied as it were ~ by approximately 7000 ships of all types – and proceeded by 14,000 aircraft sorties (those numbers arrived at from some aircraft making two runs at the Normandy coast).
+Some of these figures are debated, but various similar figures are arrived by historians ~ and generally within relatively similar parameters ~ agreed by all.

-Huge numbers of troops in various assault and assorted landing craft and other ships left from Poole Harbour (reportedly watched with very great shocked surprise – at this sudden and unexpected vast and continuous movement of craft) – by the very early morning farmers working the fields in the Purbeck Hills nearby (5/600 feet hills overlooking Poole Harbour), and by other early risers about their business.
+Vast numbers of troops in various assault and assorted landing craft, and other ships left from Poole Harbour (reportedly watched with very great shocked surprise – at this sudden and unexpected continuous movement of craft) – by the very early morning farmers working the fields in the Purbeck Hills nearby (500/600 feet hills overlooking Poole Harbour), and by other early risers about their business.

-Weymouth, further West on the South Coast of Dorset also featured prominently in the participation of D-Day landings in Normandy with many British and American soldiers having left the shores of England from from here and the adjacent port at Portland.
-A memorial was erected on the esplanade, opposite the Royal Hotel, recording that 517,816 troops and 144,093 vehicles embarked at Weymouth between June 6, 1944 and May 7, 1945.
+A memorial was erected on the esplanade, opposite the Royal Hotel in Weymouth, recording that 517,816 troops and 144,093 vehicles embarked from Weymouth and Portland between June 6, 1944 and May 7, 1945.
 (Reference: www.roll-of-honour.com/Dorset/WeymouthCitizensMemorial.html).

-The details – are too many and complex to be explained in this introduction.
+The details – are too many and complex to be explained in this introductory webiste.

-*In terms of its objectives – D-Day proved to be a success, but not without very great loss*
+*In terms of its objectives – D-Day proved to be a success, but not without very great losses*